TomWhitwell/MTM_Newsite_2022/_retired/chord-organ.md

 pars:
+- "Sadly Chord Organ is no longer available because it relied on the Teensy 3.2 microcontroller which is no longer made."
 - "It's perfectly possible to create chords on a modular synth, but its a pain -  lots of tuning and messing about.
 I wanted to create something as simple as a home organ with chord buttons.
 Chord Organ is exactly that; the top knob chooses a chord shape, the bottom a root note."
 - The full story of Chord Organ, including how it was inspired by a Bontempi Organ found in the street, is in <a href=https://medium.com/music-thing-modular-notes/chord-organ-the-easiest-way-to-get-simple-chords-from-a-modular-synth-2f48684fdb9a>this article over on Medium</a>.
 - "Chord Organ and Radio Music are identical modules; you can convert one to the other by installing new firmware over USB - <a href=https://medium.com/music-thing-modular-notes/chord-organ-the-easiest-way-to-get-simple-chords-from-a-modular-synth-2f48684fdb9a>details on how to install the firmware</a> - and go back just as easily."